rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 After running the task, you'll have a release branch ready to be merged into the stable branch.
-You'll want to open a PR from this branch into the stable branch and provided CI is green, you can go ahead, merge the PR and run `bin/rake release` from the updated stable branch.
+You'll want to open a PR from this branch into the stable branch and provided CI is green, you can go ahead, merge the PR and run `bin/rake release` from `bundler/` directory in the updated stable branch.

 Here's the checklist for releasing new minor versions: